stkrknds/wine-aom-voobly/README.md

 # Wine for AoM & Voobly

+Credits and thanks to **kaidelorenzo**, for providing a better solution.

 Working with Voobly and AoM. **ONLY USE THIS WINE FOR PLAYING AoM THROUGH VOOBLY.
 CREATE A UNIQUE PREFIX FOR THIS WINE.**

 Make sure you can run the latest version of wine-staging(i386), before using this wine(make sure you have all the runtime depedencies installed).